enkidevs/curriculum/python/functional-programming/decorators/what-is-a-closure.md

 As long as the function reference exists, the variables inside the function will continue to persist as well.

 ---
-## Footnotes

-[1: Higher-Order Function]
-A higher-order function is somewhat similar to a *time capsule*.
-You put together a bunch of stuff relevant for a moment in time (code block), store it and open it whenever you feel like reminiscing those times (using that particular block/function).

----
 ## Practice

 Alongside the function definition, a closure contains the function's

 ???

 * scoped variables
 * class members